Top 25 Frequently Asked Questions

 Very slight drag when battery is not engaged.

-What is the difference between LiFePO4 (lithium iron phosphate) batteries and Sealed Lead-Acid (SLA) batteries?
+What is the difference between Li-Ion (lithium Ion) batteries and Sealed Lead-Acid (SLA) batteries?

 Lead-acid and lithium batteries are vastly different in price, weight, performance, life-cycles, care, and warranty.
 The battery pack you choose to power your electric bike will ultimately depend on your range requirement and your budget.